Polish-EU tensions flare again as new law requires judges to quit

 After staging protests on Tuesday outside the Supreme Court, Polish pro-democracy activists have vowed to hold more rallies around the country on Wednesday.

-Lech Walesa, a Nobel Peace Prize Laureate and former president credited with bringing down Polish communism in 1989, was expected to address a rally in Warsaw on Wednesday evening.
+But the protest turned out smaller than a crowd of 4,000 people a day earlier, disappointing Lech Walesa, a Nobel Peace Prize Laureate and former president credited with bringing down Polish communism in 1989, who came from Gdansk to Warsaw to express his objection to the court changes.

+"With such an amount we will not win much," Walesa said in front of the protesters outside the Supreme Court building in the centre of Warsaw.
+"It is getting serious when they ruin our courts.
+Really, sooner or later this may lead to a civil war."

-"We are moving towards a dictatorship," said Joanna Tworog, a 65-year-old webmaster in the crowd supporting Gersdorf.
+"We are moving towards a dictatorship," said Joanna Tworog, a 65-year-old webmaster in the crowd supporting Gersdorf earlier on Wednesday.

 "What if I have a court case against someone from PiS and they can influence judges?
 These changes affect me personally."